 6.8×51 Ballistics

 80,000 PSI is the key to getting high velocities from a short barrel.
-This new cartridge is not using standard powders either.
+This new cartridge does not use standard powders either.
 These loads are new proprietary powder blends SIG has developed while developing this round for the military.

 SIG Sauer claims that the 277 SIG Fury cartridge has performance superior to the 6.5mm Creedmoor, exhibiting 6 to 9 feet less bullet drop at 1,000 yards, all while delivering 20–25% greater energy on target.